canjs/can-stache-bindings/docs/to-parent.md

 <my-component someProp:to="value"/>
 ```

-> __Note:__ If [can-stache.key] is an object, changes to the objects properties will still be visible to the component.
+> __Note:__ If [can-stache.key] is an object, changes to the object's properties will still be visible to the component.
 Objects are passed by reference.
 See [can-stache-bindings#OneWayBindingWithObjects One Way Binding With Objects].

 @param {String} childProp The name of the property to export from the
-child components viewmodel.
+child component's viewmodel.
 Use `this:to` or `.:to` to export the entire viewModel.

 @param {can-stache/expressions/literal|can-stache/expressions/key-lookup|can-stache/expressions/call|can-stache/expressions/helper} key An expression that will be used to set in the parent scope.